deeprjs/deepr/README.md

 }
 ```

-Despite the fact that we have nested several method calls, it will just return:
+Despite the fact that we have nested several method calls, this will just return:

 ```json
 {